ioggstream/python-course/git-101/01-git.md

 We can revert a change using the hash or an history log

 ```
-! git checkout HEAD~1 -- hosts  # revert hosts to the previous commit
+!git checkout HEAD~1 -- hosts  # revert hosts to the previous commit
 ```

 ---